Visit our Equine Citizens

-There are about 450 horse farms in the region (about 150 in Lexington/Fayette County alone).
-They're all working farms- which means you should never just "drop by" -but more than a few allow visitors by appointment or through arrangements with professional tour companies.
+There are about 450 horse farms in the region (about 150 in Fayette County alone).
+They're all working farms—which means you should never just drop by—but more than a few allow visitors by appointment or through arrangements with professional tour companies.

-There are three ways to visit a horse farm.
+There are three ways to visit a horse farm here in Central Kentucky.
 You can:

-- Hire a private guide to conduct a custom tour; or,
+- Hire a private guide to conduct a custom tour

 A Guided Tour: A Quick and Easy Overview

-If your interest is general and your time limited- or if you're shy about calling a horse farm on your own- consider taking a regular guided group tour.
-The itinerary is planned by the tour company to offer an overview of Lexington and its horse farms.
-Some farms allow visitors only through tour companies.
+If your interest is general and your time is limited—or if you're shy about calling a horse farm on your own—you can’t beat a guided group tour.
+The itinerary is planned by the tour company to offer an overview of Lexington and our horse farms.
+Some farms only allow visitors through tour companies, making this a great way to see some of our most beloved farms.

 On the other hand, three hours on and off a bus is probably not the best option for those with restless youngsters.
 And since horse farms may be just a small part of the itinerary, ask in advance what the tour will include to see if it has enough horse stops to satisfy your interest.